 –J.K.
 Rowling, Harry Potter and the Sorcerer’s Stone

 The Harry Potter series provides lot of great descriptive writing examples due to the fact that it is meant for children.
 It still teaches a good lesson to newbie writers though.
 Sometimes, the most obvious descriptive writing is the way to go!
 You know your story, and sometimes that can lead to you accidently leaving out important details.
-Once you have finished your writing, it is always a good idea to go back and make sure you didn’t leave any descriptive language out accidently.
+Once you have finished your writing, it is always a good idea to go back and make sure you didn’t leave any descriptive language out accidentally.

 3. “The flowers were unnecessary, for two o’clock a greenhouse arrived from Gatsby’s, with innumerable receptacles to contain it.
 An hour later the front door opened nervously, and Gatsby, in a white flannel suit, silver shirt, and gold-colored tie, hurried in.
 He was pale, and there were dark signs of sleeplessness beneath his eyes.”